afefede/afefede/README.md

 - Group patterns by industry specific UI/UX patterns
 - Make components accessible or provide best practices alternative
 - Use YAML Integration to manage and save framework configurations
+- We need option to add older browser support.

 ## Backlog